vineeth191004/Exam_registration/README.md

 - **success.html**: The page shown after a successful registration.
 - **exams.css**: The main CSS file responsible for styling the registration form and success page.
 - **exam.png**: Banner logo used in the header section.
-- **exam_registration_final.pdf**: Merged PDF file containing the HTML, CSS, and a screenshot of the project.

 ## How to Run